maxxiimo/the-front-end-manifesto/Images.md

 When it comes to responsive web design and progressive enhancements, Filament Group wrote the books (actually two of their books are titles exactly that).
 [Responsive Images: Experimenting with Context-Aware Image Sizing][Filament] describes a technique using a combination of JavaScript and .htaccess.
 I'm not recommending this technique, but if you're interested it's worth taking a look.

+### Retina Displays

+[Clear Eyes][]

+> This makes is super easy to handle Retina images in your Rails 3.1+ apps.
+It adds r_image_tag that can be used in place of the existing image_tag and it'll automatically serve up Retina images to devices that can handle the resolution and normal images otherwise.

 [ARIA roles]:           http://www.w3.org/TR/wai-aria/roles#landmark_roles
 [PNGS]:                 http://html5boilerplate.com/docs/Using-PNG/